ethereum/solidity-blog/_posts/2020-09-18-meet-the-team.md

 #### What is your role in the Solidity team?
 On which parts of Solidity do you work the most?

 With help from Alex Beregszaszi I'm leading the Solidity team.
 This means that I'm doing a lot of code review and design work, but there is also enough time to write code.
-My favourite part of the project is the Yul optimizer because you can make a lot of impact with tiny but well-though-out components.
+My favourite part of the project is the Yul optimizer because you can make a lot of impact with tiny but well-thought-out components.

 #### What would you like to see in Solidity in the future?